Stylback/stylback.se/dev/README.md

 - [Docker CLI](https://docs.docker.com/reference/cli/docker/), which usually comes bundled with a typical Docker installation

 ## Why a development instance?
 Development and production instances have different use cases, as well as different pros and cons.
 In a development instance, we can quickly see the impact of changes to the codebase without having to push them to a server.
 On the other hand, a production instance is both lighter and more secure to serve to strangers on the internet.
-While it's perfectly possible to use the development instance in production, it's a good experience to learn how to seperate them.
+While it's perfectly possible (albeit not recommended) to use the development instance in production, it's a good learning experience to seperate them.

 ## How do I bring the development instance up?
 Open a terminal in the project root directory and run this `docker build` command to build the image: